GoogleCloudPlatform/marketing-analytics-jumpstart/docs/activation.md

 1. Set `value_norm`:
     - Open the [vbb_activation_configuration.jsonl](../templates/vbb_activation_configuration.jsonl) file.
-    - Locate the entry where `"activation_type":"purchase-propensity"`.
+    - Locate the entry where `"activation_type":"event-propensity"`.
     - Modify the `value_norm` field to reflect the average transaction value specific to your GA4 property.
 For example, if your average transaction value is $200, set `value_norm` to 200.

 1. Set `decile_multiplier`:s: